-Chef Denise Garcia is extremely fond of Comté.
+This recipe is by Cheese Therapy cofounder Denise Garcia, who is extremely fond of Comté.
 She says this French beauty is a regulated AOC (Appellation d’Origine Contrôlée) cheese, much like Champagne is in the wine world.
 Garcia once asked their Cheese Therapy distributor how they would grow Livermore up on beautiful cheeses, and was told, “Comté is where you start.
 Comté is like fudge in consistency and hits the palate with the nuttiness of brown butter and sweetness of mountain milk.”
 This simple soup features Comté combined with the soft, abundant flavors of roasted cauliflower, garlic, and apple.
 Add the cream and you have a warm heavenly meal.

 2 heads cauliflower, cut into flowerettes

 6 celery ribs, chopped into 1-inch pieces

 2 yellow onions, chopped into 1-inch pieces

 3 green apples, cored and chopped into 1-inch pieces

 ¼ cup butter, melted